zachhollow/LSTM/README.md

 # LSTM Forecasting

 ## Overview
 This repository contains one IPYNB (Jupyter Notebook) file implementing a LSTM (Long Short-Term Memory) model for time-series forecasting.
-The model uses Keras  for orecasting past data.
+The model uses Keras  for forecasting past data.
 ## Files
 - **LSTM-past.ipynb**: This notebook has the LSTM model for forecasting past data.
 It includes data preprocessing, model training, evaluation, and visualization of results.